deathworlders/online/content/book/deathworlders/chapter-17-battles.md

 One thing Gyotin *had* got his head around with humans was the way their analogies worked.
 They seemed to love idiom and metaphor, and weave it into every facet of their conversations, subconsciously.
 A more straightforward species might have said "‘*I said some things which I now regret having said*’ but he had to admit that ‘*I ran off at the mouth’* got the same message across both more swiftly and more evocatively.

 "That happens." he said.
-“You did this to... friend?
+“You did this to...friend?
 Clan-mate?”

 "Hah.
 I don’t have a clan."
 Ava looked up at the window, and shut her eyes.
 Gyotin saw a water droplet run down her face, which she wiped away with a sleeve, before returning her attention back to him, rather abruptly.
 “My boyfriend.”